TIMELINE: When Is Snow Expected In Maryland?

 Here’s a timeline of the storm as of Friday.
 Marty Bass and Meteorologist Chelsea Ingram update this timeline through the weekend:

 Sunday, Jan.
-31, 2 a.m. to 6 a.m.: The snow is expected to arrive in Central Maryland early Sunday morning.
+31, early morning: Flurries, some snow expected in Central Maryland.
+Then there’s expected to be a break.

-Sunday, throughout the day: Expect up to 5 inches of snow in some areas, higher in areas north and west, as the slow-moving storm moves through the state.
-The snow may possibly mix with other types of precipitation throughout the day
+Sunday, afternoon: Snow begins, up to 5 inches of snow in some areas, higher in areas north and west, as the slow-moving storm moves through the state.
+The snow may possibly mix with other types of precipitation throughout the day, evening.

 Sunday night: Drivers should take caution as the roads may ice over following the storm.

 Monday, Feb.
-1, morning rush hour: More snow may begin to fall during this time.
+1, overnight, morning rush hour: At some point overnight the weather is expected to pause for a bit.

-Monday, throughout the day: Another three to 5 inches is expected.
+Monday, throughout the day: Another three to 5 inches of snow is expected.
 Could last into the night and ice could again be a problem overnight.

 Tuesday morning, Feb.
 2: Some flurries and a snow shower could even linger into Tuesday.